OxfordIHTM/rstats-exercises/README.md

 This exercise uses the `fem.dat` dataset accessible from the `teaching_datasets` repository.
 The URL to the `.dat` file is
 <https://raw.githubusercontent.com/OxfordIHTM/teaching_datasets/main/fem.dat>.
-The `fem.dat` dataset is from 118 female pyschiatric patients.
+The `fem.dat` dataset is from 118 female psychiatric patients.

 The variables in the dataset are: